NicMcPhee/advent-of-code-2023/README.md

 I spent a while flailing on how to get the consecutive "windows" onto a given `line` as it turned out that there wasn't a particularly good "built-in" for that.
 In the end I went with a suggestion from
-@JustusFleugel to use `char_indices` to get all the consecutive slices.
+@JustusFluegel to use `char_indices` to get all the consecutive slices.
 Then we just used `filter_map()` again with a new `to_digits()` method.

 Using `match` on `to_digits()` was quite nice, and cleaner than I had anticipated.
-I used `s.starts_with()` as suggested by @JustusFleugel, but @MizardX proposed matching against byte arrays, like:
+I used `s.starts_with()` as suggested by @JustusFluegel, but @MizardX proposed matching against byte arrays, like:

 ```rust
     match s.as_bytes() {